 cost.
 Ask for Dennis.

-She's painted white so any
+The engine is painted white so

-oozes or leaks will be immediately apparent.
+any oozes or leaks will be immediately apparent.
 All engines

 should be a light color.
 I can state unequivocally that a dark